Cray-HPE/libCSM/examples/readme.md

 zsh: exit 1     WRAP="jq" DEBUG=sure ./examples/cmdhook.sh
 ```

-As you can see you get a number of bits of information you won't get by default, or with *set -x* either.
-Aka:
+As one can see one will receive information one wouldn't get by default, or with `set -x` either.
+Specifically:

-- What was stdin to the command, if it was provided as a pipe
+- What was `stdin` to the command, if it was provided as a pipe
-- What was the commands stdout, if it was provided or output to a pipe
+- What was the commands `stdout`, if it was provided or output to a pipe
-- What was the commands stderr, if it was provided or output to a pipe
+- What was the commands `stderr`, if it was provided or output to a pipe
 - What was the commands working directory
 - What was the commands return code
 - What was the full path to the command and its args

-Note that hooks of any complexity could be conceived, but the intent here is to provide a mostly drop in solution to help debug existing scripts without rewriting all of them logic wise.
-Or at least to find where it would be most beneficial to do so.
+> Note that hooks of any complexity could be conceived, but the intent here is to provide a
+> drop-in solution to help debug existing scripts without rewriting all of them logic wise.

-This example script provides an example of writing your own non default hook for the wrapper trampoline function that is created.
+This example script provides an example of writing one's own non default hook for the wrapper trampoline function that is created.
 One could imagine saving all this data in a timeline sequence to record all command executions, timing data etc...

 For now the default hook should provide enough information to debug any existing command reasonably well.